Apprenticeships and Funding

 If you would like to discuss the application of the rules to your own situation, do please let us know and we will get back to you.
 Please call 01392 435349 or email [email protected]

 95% of an apprentice’s training costs can be covered by apprenticeship funding.
-This increases to 100% if they are aged 16-18 and their employer employs less than 50 staff.
+This increases to 100% if they are aged 16-21 and their employer is a non-levy paying small business.

 The Apprenticeship Levy applies to employers with payroll costs of more than £3 Million p.a.
 These employers will pay a levy of ½% on the excess over £3 million via the PAYE system into a digital apprenticeship account.
 This is calculated on a monthly basis.